Decision Intelligence™

 at the intersection of all of it.

-Alexandra Porter founded Porter X after nearly a decade operating across data systems, enterprise infrastructure, and complex multi-stakeholder environments in the federal government.
-There, she saw how decisions across power, data, and infrastructure didn't line up in practice, leading to delays, idle capacity, and wasted resources at scale.
+Alexandra founded Porter X after nearly a decade operating across data systems, enterprise infrastructure, and complex multi-stakeholder environments in the federal government.
+She saw the same pattern repeatedly: decisions made in isolation leading to delays, idle capacity, and wasted resources at scale.

 Chief Data Officer